-This free crochet pattern comes with pictures and a video tutorial to take you step by step on how to make this crochet top.
+This free crochet tank top pattern comes with pictures and a video tutorial to take you step by step on how to make this crochet top.

 My daughter has asked me to make her something and this is what I came up with.
 This pattern is very user friendly and can be made in any size by adding more straps or thickness to the straps to make the pattern bigger in general.

 Find more crochet stitches here on the category Crochet to wear

 In Stitches Summer Top – Free Crochet Pattern, Pictorial and Video tutorial

 This page contains affiliate links